Learn the Facts

-Every 5 minutes, a woman is diagnosed with 1 of the 5 gyn cancers – cervical, ovarian, uterine/endometrial, vaginal, or vulvar – totaling nearly 115,000 Americans each year.
+Every five minutes, a woman is diagnosed with one of the five gynecologic (gyn) cancers – cervical, ovarian, uterine/endometrial, vaginal, or vulvar – totaling nearly 115,000 Americans each year.

 Many of these people are not diagnosed until the late stages of their disease resulting in more 34,000 people dying each year from a gyn cancer.
 These cancers affect people of all ages, from their teens through their 80s.